 Contraceptive Services for Teenagers

-All of the doctors & nurses in the practice are happy to see & give advice to teenagers on any subject including sexual health matters and contraception, whether you are registered with this practice or elsewhere and direct you to contraceptive providers who can supply you with your choice of contraception if you are not registered at this practice.
+All of the doctors & nurses in the practice are happy to see and give advice to teenagers on any subject including sexual health matters and contraception, whether you are registered with this practice or elsewhere and direct you to contraceptive providers who can supply you with your choice of contraception if you are not registered at this practice.
 We will also provide emergency contraception if needed to any teenager if requested.
 If you have become pregnant we will discuss the options available to you including termination of the pregnancy and support you whatever you decide.
 Anything you discuss with us will be kept totally confidential.
 Book in for an appointment at reception if you wish to use this service.

 Our counselling service is provided by trained counsellors in the practice.
 Counsellors can also refer people onto special clinics eg for anxiety, anger, poor self confidence.